curateteaching/digitalpedagogy/keywords/makerspaces.md

 Makerspaces can be found across the Americas, Europe, and in a growing number of locations in Asia and Africa.
 They are established in residential garages, community centers, schools, libraries, and museums.
 While there may be presently over 100 makerspaces in name across the world, when they are combined with hackerspaces or hack labs, fab(rication) labs, TechShops, and Men’s Sheds, which all share a related mission, their numbers grow into the thousands (Halverson and Sheridan).
 The philosophical and counter-cultural origins of makerspaces can be traced back to the late-1960s when publisher and author Stewart Brand helped popularize the ideal of hacker culture.
 In the late-1960s, hackers were promoted by Brand as a burgeoning techno-elitist class of creatives and ‘outlaw’ experimentalists.
 It is for this reason that makerspaces are considered an off-shoot of the hackerspaces and hack labs that preceded them in name.
 More recently, makerspaces are associated with maker culture and the Maker Movement, which, since 2005, has been promoted by the bimonthly periodical Make Magazine and the Maker Faires associated with them.
 Make Magazine has promoted a culture of DIY and do-it-with-others (DIWO) project development by featuring hundreds of projects in its print magazine and website, publishing step-by-step technical guides, a “skill builder” section for learning everything from how to operate a laser cutter, sew leather with an awl, or 3D print objects, to name a few.

 While makerspaces and maker culture are lauded for their democratizing potential, they have also been criticized for recreating some of the historic biases found in male-dominated workspaces.
 In an essay titled “Why I am Not a Maker,” Debbie Chachra recontextualizes the excitement to make and build within a social history in which women are marginalized: “The cultural primacy of making, especially in tech culture . . . is informed by the gendered history of who made things, and in particular, who made things that were shared with the world, not merely for hearth and home” (Chachra).
 Related to Chachra’s argument, Beth Buchholz et al argue that the maker “movement’s potential to transform education rests in our ability to address notable gender disparities” (278).
 Makerspaces are a compelling location in a digital humanities curriculum for promoting new, cross-disciplinary forms of innovation and creativity, but it is important to realize that specific materials, tools, and technical processes are linked to social histories that have marginalized women and other groups.
 It is incumbent on digital pedagogues to consider these concerns as they work to promote the positive values of these spaces.
 An additional source of criticism has been that some aspects of maker culture, namely MAKE magazine and the MakerBot 3D printer, is that they have infused the DIY culture of the movement with a corporate, for-profit ethos.
 It is incumbent on digital pedagogues to consider these concerns as they work to promote the positive values of these spaces.

-> MATT: "historic biases toward male-oriented" -- seems like a word is missing here

-> MATT: is it worth mentioning, at least in passing, the way in which MAKE magazine and Makerbot, among others, have offered a corporatized form of maker culture?

 Stephen Ramsay once wrote, “to me, there’s always been a profound--and profoundly exciting and enabling--commonality to everyone who finds their way to [the digital humanities].
 And that commonality, I think, involves moving from reading and critiquing to building and making” (“On Building”).
 Makerspaces are a locations in which the profound excitement about which Ramsay wrote can be found.
 For students and faculty in the humanities, makerspaces empower us to explore the potential of new materials, so that we can connect and communicate with broader audiences both in and outside of the university.